Testing Methodology

 After both panels are reviewed their two scores are averaged.
 This is because some products look better on a black panel than a red panel or vice versa.
 The scoring granularity is intentionally limited as previously described.

-Gloss is the specular reflection of a surface and is measured in Gloss Units (GU).
+The specular reflection of a surface and is measured in Gloss Units (GU).
 The gloss meter device projects a beam of light and measures the reflected light coming back from the surface.

 The gloss meter is calibrated before testing against a reference slide.
 It must read 104 GU at 20 degrees.
 The setting of 20 degrees is appropriate for high gloss surfaces such as polished car paint.
 Greater angles could be used for semi-gloss and matte surfaces in the future.

-The majority of products result in points being lost as it is difficult for products to retain the specular reflection of polished car paint.
 Any car with new, well maintained or polished/paint corrected is unlikely to see increases in gloss from any product.

 Static coefficient of friction (μs) is used to score this objective test.
 The black test panel is used to perform this test on a workbench.
 The panel is secured with a magnet to avoid movement.